marioortizmanero/speedbumpapp.com/content/en/blog/draft-monetization/index.md

 TODO: screenshot of the note in the app.

+## Pay Once

+When the Play Store came out, paying once was the golden standard.
+Many As the popularity of phones grew, most apps changed to subscriptions.
+TODO: maybe look up some statistics

+Business-wise, it makes sense.
+Server costs are ongoing, so recurring payments make sure the costs are always covered.

 ## Subscriptions: the Bad Guys

 Everyone's tired of subscriptions -- they're everywhere.
 But that's for a reason: they kinda work.